ossrs/srs-docs/src/pages/faq-srs-stack.md

 The following are the update records for the SRS Stack server.

+* v5.11
+    * VLive: Decrease the latency for virtual live. v5.11.1
 * v5.10
     * Refine README. v5.10.1
     * Refine DO and droplet release script. v5.10.2